Continuous Combinatorics of Abelian Group Actions: Statement of the twelve tiles theorem

-The remaining $8$ tiles are similarly obtained by starting with rectangular grid graphs built from blocks with or without labels as shown in Figures~\ref{fig:Gamma-npq-commute}, \ref{fig:Gamma-npq-horiz}, and \ref{fig:Gamma-npq-vert}.
-Again, the tiles are obtained as quotients of these grid graphs obtained by identifying corresponding vertices in different blocks with the same label.
+The definition of the remaining $8$ grid graphs are illustrated in Figures~\ref{fig:Gamma-npq-commute}, \ref{fig:Gamma-npq-horiz}, and \ref{fig:Gamma-npq-vert}.
+Again, tile graphs are obtained as quotient graphs modulo labeled blocks.
 Each of the 12 tiles contains a distinct interior block which is unlabeled.
-This completes the definition of the $12$ tiles.
+This completes the definition of $G^i_{n,p,q}$ and $T^i_{n,p,q}$ for $1\leq i\leq 12$.
+The grid graphs are also named according to the homotopy between the two paths along their boundaries from the upper-left corner to the lower-right corner.
+The tile graphs are correspondingly named, and are classified as ``commutativity tiles", ``long horizontal tiles", and ``long vertical tiles" according to their unique features.

 We summarize the notation for and the basic features of the 12 tiles and their corresponding grid graphs in Table~\ref{table:12tiles}.